sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### GetTargets

-Gets the names of all active applications (targets) currently offering Interop methods.
+Gets the names of all active apps (targets) currently offering Interop methods.

 *Parameters:* None

 *Return value:* `PSafeArray`

-An array of `WideString` values with the application names.
+An array of `WideString` values with the app names.
 The returned value must be destroyed with `SafeArrayDestroy` when no longer needed.

 #### InvokeMethod